andrei1058/DataBaseInterface/README.md

 # DataBaseInterface
 This is an interface between different database adapters.
+In few words you can use the same code between different db sources.
 It currently supports SQLite and MySQL (hikari cp).

 # Dependencies
 - [SQLite](https://mvnrepository.com/artifact/org.xerial/sqlite-jdbc)